Counselling for adult carers

 Care for the Carers offers free face-to-face counselling to support carers to cope with the emotional impact of their caring role, through its Time to Talk counselling service.

-Carers are offered 12 individual weekly counselling sessions, which take place at the same time and place each week at one of nine community venues across the county.
+Carers are offered 12 individual weekly counselling sessions, which take place at the same time and place each week.
+Sessions take place by phone on Tuesdays or Wednesdays after school during term time.
 The current waiting time for counselling is approximately three months, although this may vary according to a carer’s availability.

 Care for the Carers counsellors are volunteers, mostly in training at local colleges, or qualified, who receive regular clinical supervision.
 The Time to Talk Service is an organisational member of the British Association for Counselling and Psychotherapy (BACP), and adheres fully to its Ethical Framework.